-Outpatient hospital services

-We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.

-Outpatient hospital services (continued)

-Covered services include, but are not limited to:

-- Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery - Laboratory and diagnostic tests billed by the hospital - Mental health care, including care in a partialhospitalization program, if a doctor certifies that inpatient treatment would be required without it - X-rays and other radiology services billed by the hospital - Medical supplies such as splints and casts - Certain drugs and biologicals that you can't give yourself an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Services that are covered for you What you must pay when you get these services Outpatient hospital services In Network: We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+20% of the cost of Medicare covered Services Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Prior Authorization required Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
+You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Signature Advantage provides a waiver for the first three (3) pints of blood for Outpatient Blood Services as a supplemental benefit.